JCSDA/crtm/README.md

 **Configuration Step 3**
 <pre>
 cd src/
+cd Build/
+make clean
+cd ..
 make realclean
 make
 </pre>
-The command `make realclean` ensures that the underlying links, compiled files, generated Makefiles. are removed to avoid conflicts with a clean build.
+The commands `make clean` and `make realclean` ensures that the underlying links, compiled files, generated Makefiles. are removed to avoid conflicts with a clean build.
 The command `make` at the `src/` level performs the linking process between the upper level `src/**` directories and the `src/Build/libsrc` directory.

-Note: You may see certain "nc4" files listed as missing, these are files that will be converted to netCDF4 format, but have not yet been added.
+Note: After runnin `make`, you may see certain "nc4" files listed as missing, these are files that will be converted to netCDF4 format, but have not yet been added.

 Assuming no fatal error messages, continue to the Build steps below.

 **Build Step 1**
 <pre>
 cd Build/
+./configure --prefix=${PWD}
 make clean
-./configure
 make -j4
 </pre>